dotnet/csharplang/proposals/low-level-struct-improvements.md

 This may seem like an error at first glance but this is a deliberate design point.
 Again though, this is not a new rule being created by this proposal, it is instead acknowledging the existing rules `Span<T>` behaved by now that developers can declare their own `ref` state.

-Next the rules for ref re-assignment need to be adjusted for the presence of `ref` fields.
-The primary scenario for ref re-assignment is `ref struct` constructors storing `ref` parameters into `ref` fields.
+Next the rules for ref reassignment need to be adjusted for the presence of `ref` fields.
+The primary scenario for ref reassignment is `ref struct` constructors storing `ref` parameters into `ref` fields.
 The support will be more general but this is the core scenario.
-To support this the rules for ref re-assignment will be adjusted to account for `ref` fields as follows:
+To support this the rules for ref reassignment will be adjusted to account for `ref` fields as follows:

-<a name="rules-ref-re-assignment"></a>
+<a name="rules-ref-reassignment"></a>

 The left operand of the `= ref` operator must be an expression that binds to a ref local variable, a ref parameter (other than `this`), an out parameter, **or a ref field**.